-I recommend foods based on complex carbohydrates, usually from wholegrains such as brown rice, oats and maize, but also potato and buckwheat – the traditional foods of humans (and therefore domesticated dogs) for many centuries.
-(Despite its name, buckwheat is not related to wheat and, in fact, is not a grain at all.
-It has been a staple, traditional food of humans in many parts of the world).
+At Burns, we recommend foods based on complex carbohydrates, usually from wholegrains such as brown rice, oats and maize, but also potato and buckwheat – the traditional foods of humans (and therefore domesticated dogs) for many centuries.

 Complex carbohydrates are absorbed slower than simple, refined sugars.
 Foods that are low in fat and protein and free from simple sugars and chemical additives such as colourings are also beneficial.
 It should also be hypoallergenic meaning that they are less likely to cause food allergy or intolerance reactions.
 These nutritional characteristics promote stable mental and physical health, which are essential when dealing with undesirable behaviour.